Murder inquiry launched after woman found dead in flat | Press and Journal

 Officers were called to an address at Cumlodden Drive in Maryhill at around 5.25pm on Tuesday.

-They found the body of a 54-year-old woman who has now been identified as Jaqueline Grant – her relatives are aware.
+They found the body of a 54-year-old woman who has now been identified as Jacqueline Grant, her relatives are aware.

-Police were initially treating the incident as a suspicious death but are now treating it as murder after a post mortem was carried out.
+Police were initially treating the incident as a suspicious death but are now treating it as murder after a post-mortem examination was carried out.

 Detective Chief Inspector Stuart Grainger said: “Jacqueline died as a result of a brutal attack in her home and her family are devastated by what has happened.